marciof/Eon/specification/specification.md

 (reduce map:Map default reducer:Function)
 ```

-Iterates over a map, calling the reducing function with each previously returned value (or the initial default value) and each value and key map pairs, and then returns the last reduced value.
+A function that iterates over a map, calling the reducing function with each previously returned value (or the initial default value) and each value and key map pairs, and then returns the last reduced value.

 If less or more than three arguments are passed, it returns the result of `(debug 'parameter-mismatch)`.